An overview of the SSSD architecture

 The SSSD consists of several processes, each of them has its own function.
 The SSSD processes can be one of the following:

-1. the monitor - The purpose of the monitor process is to spawn the other processes, periodically ping them if to check if they are still running and respawn them if not.
+The purpose of the monitor process is to spawn the other processes, periodically ping them if to check if they are still running and respawn them if not.
 There is only one instance of the monitor process at a given time.

-2. a data provider - The data provider process communicates with the remote server (i.e. queries the remote server for a user) and updates the cache (i.e. writes the user entry.
+The data provider process communicates with the remote server (i.e. queries the remote server for a user) and updates the cache (i.e. writes the user entry.
 There is one Data Provider process per remote server.

-3. a responder - The system libraries (such as the Name Service Switch module or the PAM module) communicate with the corresponding responder process.
+The system libraries (such as the Name Service Switch module or the PAM module) communicate with the corresponding responder process.
 When the responder process receives a query, it checks the cache first and attempts to return the requested data from cache.
 If the data is not cached (or is expired), the responder sends a message to the Data Provider requesting the cache to be updated.
 When the Data Provider is done updating the cache, the responder process checks the cache again and returns the updated data.
 It is important to note that the responder process never returns the data directly from the server, the data is always written to the cache by the Data Provider Process and returned to the calling library in the responder process.